xErik/pdfmake-browserified/Readme.md

 ## Motivation

-1. Providing pdfmake as an npm module, which can be `require`d.
+Providing pdfmake as an npm module, which can be `require`d.

-2. Removing boilerplate code, that is required when one uses pdfmake with frameworks line AngularJS.
+Removing boilerplate code, that is required when one uses pdfmake with frameworks line AngularJS.

 ## Tests

+A small AngularJS example is provided in the test directory.

-This command will build the module bundle and open a browser.
-The page provides buttons to check `open`, `download` capabilities manually.
+The commands below will build the module bundle and open a browser.
+The page provides buttons to check `open` and `download` capabilities manually.

 ```
 npm install
 npm start
 ```

-## Notes
+## Minification

-During your builds, including this module, you want to exclude this module from minification/uglification, as it is already minified.
+During your production builds, including this module, you want to exclude this module from minification/uglification/compression, as it is already minified.
 The same is true for custom fonts.
+Both are pretty big and will slow minification/uglification/compression down.

 ## Contributors